-The church in Clynnog Fawr was built in the English Perpendicular Gothic style in the years 1480-1486, and at the beginning of the sixteenth century it was enlarged, including the tower and the sacristy.
-The previous temple that was in this place was burned by the Vikings, and the next destroyed by the Normans.
+The church in Clynnog Fawr was built in the years 1480-1486, and at the beginning of the 16th century it was enlarged by a nave and a porch, and then by a vestry and a tower, next to which a free-standing chapel was also erected.
+The previous temple that was in this place was burned by the Vikings in 978, and the next destroyed by the Normans.
 The new church at the end of the fifteenth century received the dignity of collegiate, as one of only six in Wales.
 It was an important stop for pilgrims heading to the island of Bardsey.
-The building has been repeatedly restored at various times, including, among others, in the years 1848-1856, 1913, 1924, 1926 and 1940.
+The pilgrimage movement, exceptionally, did not disappear after the victory of the Reformation until the 18th century, and the custom of offering for the well-being of the flocks and herds lasted into the 19th century.
+The church has been repeatedly restored at various times, including, among others, in the years 1848-1856, 1913, 1924, 1926 and 1940.

 St. Beuno today belongs to one of the most impressive late-medieval parish churches in North Wales, moreover, not distorted by any major early modern transformations.
 Inside the chancel, there are stalls from around 1500 and a medieval wooden chest carved from a single piece of ash, used to collect donations from pilgrims.
 In the church cemetery there is a sundial from the end of the 10th century, the beginning of the 12th century.
 The church is connected by an early modern passage with a 16th-century chapel located nearby, which according to tradition is on the site of an early medieval hermitage of St. Beuno.